NickPax/my-website/_structures/quotation-marks.md

 Also the names ships, trains, spacecraft, and cars should be capitalized as regards the class or make:
 e.g. DC-10, Tesla, Pendolino

-But the individual names of ships, trains etc should be italicized: e.g. USS *Nimitz*
+But the individual names of ships, trains, etc should be italicized:
+e.g. USS *Nimitz*